Integrated multi-trophic aquaculture: South Africa

 Three farms grow seaweeds for feed in abalone effluents in land-based tanks.
 Up to 50% of re-circulated water passes through the seaweed tanks.
 Somewhat uniquely, neither fish nor shrimp comprise the upper trophic species.
 The motivation is to avoid over-harvesting natural seaweed beds and red tides, rather than nutrient abatement.
-These commercial successes developed from research collaboration between Irvine and Johnson Cape Abalone and scientists from the University of Cape Town and the University of Stockholm.
+These commercial successes developed from research collaboration between Irvine and Johnson Cape Abalone and scientists from the University of Cape Town and the Stockholm University.